© Copyright Robert Cole 1998 - No copying or distributing -Note: Missing graphics

 BIZEN KO-OSAFUNE MITSUTADA

-Swirling MOKUME and O-MOKUME veiled of JI-NIE with MIDARE-UTSURI
+Swirling MOKUME and O-MOKUME veiled of JI-NIE with

-that makes the surface appear wet.
-BO-HI is common.
+MIDARE-UTSURI that makes the surface appear wet.

-conservative roots, KO-BIZEN, early work may have an
+formative and conservative roots, KO-BIZEN, early

-early KAMAKURA feel and be KO-MIDARE of KO-CHOJI BA in
+work may have an early KAMAKURA feel and be KO-MIDARE

-NIE that has KINSUJI and SUNAGASHI.
-MITSUTADA famous for
+of KO-CHOJI BA in NIE that has KINSUJI and SUNAGASHI.

-normal, elongated feel.
-GUNOME pushes through CHOJI.
+the more normal, elongated feel.
+GUNOME pushes through

-by strings.
+tethered by strings.

 BUNKAZAI MITSUTADA